FLAMEGPU/docs/flamegpu/modelspec.rst

 Constant variables must each have a unique name which is used to reference them within simulation code and can have an optional static array length (of size greater than 0).
 The description element arrayLength element and defaultValue element are all optional.
 The below code shows the specification of two constant variables: the first represents a single ``int`` constant (with a default value of ``1``), the second indicates an ``int`` array of length ``5``.
-Simulation constants can be set either as default values as show below, within the initial agent XML file (see \cref{271}) or at run-time are described in \cref{sec:39}.
+Simulation constants can be set either as default values as show below, within the initial agent XML file (see :ref:`Initial Simulation Constants`) or at run-time are described in :ref:`Host Simulation Hooks`.
 Values set in initial XML values will overwrite a default value and values which are set at runtime will overwrite values set in initial agent XML files.

 .. code-block:: xml
    :linenos: